fmrico/perception_asr/README.md

 https://user-images.githubusercontent.com/92941081/227732563-009c99f2-180a-49ea-bc28-79fe884209ff.mp4

-> **IMPORTAN NOTE**: Some TF's on simulation enviroment are not properly set, thus the apparent erratic behaviour in the simulation video.
+> **IMPORTANT NOTE**: Some TF's on simulation enviroment are not properly set, thus the apparent erratic behaviour in the simulation video.

 Time for the real robot 😁